You may wish to read an introduction to the history of Venetian Crete first.

 near the harbour and was protected by a ditch.
 The image used as background for this page shows the walls of Candia in a 1625 Venetian engraving

 Tracé à l'italienne (designed in the Italian style) is how the French called the fortification pattern which was developed in Italy in the second half of the XVth century and which was adopted throughout Europe in the following century.
 The English term for such a fortification system is star fort, because the overall outline of walls and bastions resembles a star.
-The walls of Candia were built in 1540-70 on the basis of a plan designed by Michele Sammicheli, one of the best known Italian military architects, who in 1535 was appointed Ingegnere Capo della Repubblica by the Venetian Senate.
-In Venice Sammicheli designed Forte S. Andrea at the entrance to the lagoon.
+The walls of Candia were built in 1540-1570 on the basis of a plan designed by Michele Sammicheli, one of the best known Italian military architects, who in 1535 was appointed Ingegnere Capo della Repubblica by the Venetian Senate.
+In Italy Sammicheli designed the walls of Verona and Forte S. Andrea at the entrance to the lagoon of Venice.
+This page covers the walls while the sea fortress and some Venetian monuments are covered in a separate page.

-The optimal design of the fortifications developed by Sammicheli could not be implemented at the junctions between land fortifications and maritime walls which protected Candia along the sea (they are entirely lost).
+The optimal design of the fortifications developed by Sammicheli could not be implemented at the junctions between land fortifications and maritime walls.
 Bastion S. Andrea which was located at the western end of the land walls was subject to repeated attacks by the Ottomans in 1668 and again in 1669.

 Road on the walls leading to Pantocrator bastion